lyohe/lyohe/README.md

 # Ryohei Tsuda - @lyohe

-I'm a programmer with an interest in finance and accounting.
+I'm a programmer with an interest in accounting ledger.